slowTake/Philo/readme.txt

 time stamp in ms Philo X is thinking time stamp in ms Philo X died

-- should not overlap, mutex lock when going in and out
-- death needs to be announced within 10ms of actual death
-- philo should not die when successful
+-should not overlap, mutex lock when going in and out -death needs to be announced within 10ms of actual death -philo should not die when successful

 no data races
 (bug that occurs when mutiple threads try to access the same